Maybe you realize as a real estate investor it’s wise to set up an LLC or other business entity to protect yourself. Let’s talk about how to do that.

 First off, let me just say that I’m not a lawyer and I’m not giving you any kind of legal advice.
 I’m not qualified for that. 🙂

 Typically real estate investors will set up an LLC or corporation to protect their personal assets.
 You never know when someone may decide to try to sue you.
 Hopefully you don’t ever run into that, but you never know.
-If you’re doing everything under your own name, if someone sues you, you could lose your house and everything else you personally own.
+If you’re doing everything under your own name and someone sues you, you could lose your house and everything else you personally own.

 Setting up a business entity like an LLC may provide some protection.
 If you’re doing business under your business entity, for example, your LLC, and someone sues you, they can typically only get what the business owns and not what you personally own.
 There are exceptions, but that’s the general idea.